 Nintendo was quick to explain that the 2DS is not really meant for hardcore audiences.
 Instead, they're targeting those gamers with a new model of Wii U that comes bundled with The Legend of Zelda: Wind Waker HD.
 Effectively the Deluxe edition of the Wii U -- a black model with 32GB of internal memory and a free game -- the Zelda bundle differs in that its GamePad comes emblazoned with Hylian script, similar to the Ocarina of Time 3DS from a few years back.
 Additionally, The Wind Waker HD comes preinstalled on the system (occupying less than 2GB of the internal storage), replacing the packaged copy of Nintendo Land.

 With the Wind Waker bundle, the Wii U will also be seeing a price drop of $50; both the Deluxe and Wind Waker sets will now come in at $299.
-Curiously, the price of the basic white Wii U model will see a cut, remaining at $299 just like the more value-oriented packages.
+Curiously, the price of the basic white Wii U model will not see a cut, remaining at $299 just like the more value-oriented packages.
 Nintendo representatives mentioned that the standard set has sold through pretty well and not too many units remain in the supply chain, so it's safe to assume the standard model's days are numbered.

 Both the Wind Waker bundle and the eShop version of the game will go on sale September 20, despite Nintendo's previous announcement that it wouldn't be available until October.
 But they weren't wrong, exactly, as the retail edition of Wind Waker HD won't hit stores until October 4.
 Similar to New Super Luigi U, the game hits the eShop first, and the retail edition will come in a special case (in this case, one featuring gold foil) -- presumably to encourage double-dipping among the hardcore.